outfox/fennecs/fennecs.tech/cookbook/Basics.md

 ---
-title: Basics
+title: 1.
+Basics
 ---

 # Basic Example
-Assume we wanted to apply earth's gravity to any object with a weight and a velocity.
+Assume we wanted to apply earth's gravity to any Entity with a Weight and a Velocity.

 ```cs
 // Declare your own component types, or use any existing type.